-We considered nine explanatory variables: year, season, depth, latitude, water temperature, turbidity, current direction, biotic density, and substrate composition.
-Although all of these explanatory variables were considered, we included in the final formulation only those that improved model performance based on AIC.
+We considered eight explanatory variables: year, season, depth, latitude, water temperature, turbidity, current direction, and substrate composition.
+Although all of these explanatory variables were considered, we included in the final formulation only those that improved model performance based on AIC (assuming models converged).

 YEAR (y) - Year was included because standardized video counts by year are the objective of this analysis.
-We modeled data from 2011-2021 (excluding 2020 when no sampling occurred).
+We modeled data from 2011-2022 (excluding 2020 when no sampling occurred).
 Annual summaries of data points considered are outlined in Table 1.